-Important Dates for the Doris family
+Early History of the Doris family

 This web page shows only a small excerpt of our Doris research.
 Another 92 words (7 lines of text) covering the year 1708 is included under the topic Early Doris History in all our PDF Extended History products and printed products wherever possible.

 Doris Spelling Variations

 Spelling variations of this family name include: D'Oris, Doris, Dorris, Dorries, Dorrisse, Dorais, De Oris, De Orris and many more.